Adnn/notes_graphics/docs/rtr.md

 the fraction of microfacets with normal $\mathbf{m}$ that are visible along view vector $\mathbf{v}$. (note: does not address shadowing).
 * The product $G_1(\mathbf{m}, \mathbf{v})D(\mathbf{m})$ is the _distribution of visible normals_.

-The projections of the microsurface and macrosurface onto the plane perpendicaly to any view direction are equal:
+The projections of the microsurface and macrosurface onto the plane perpendicular to any view direction are equal:

 $$
 \int_{m \in \Theta} D(\mathbf{m})(\mathbf{v} \cdot \mathbf{m}) d\mathbf{m}
 = \mathbf{v} \cdot \mathbf{n}
-\text{, dot products are NOT clamped to 0 (9.22)}
+\text{, dot products under integration are NOT clamped to 0 (9.22)}
 $$
 $$
 \int_{m \in \Theta} G_1(\mathbf{m}, \mathbf{v}) D(\mathbf{m})(\mathbf{v} \cdot \mathbf{m})^+ d\mathbf{m}